A Look Back at Bradley Whitford's Varied TV Career

 Bradley Whitford has already had a hell of a career, and tonight he adds a new gig to his resume: choir director.

-Whitford stars in NBC's Perfect Harmony as Arthur Cochran, a depressed former Harvard music professor who stumbles upon a small town choir in need of some musical direction, and while he's not new to comedies, the show is a big leap from Whitford's most recent role on The Handmaid's Tale.
+Whitford stars in NBC's Perfect Harmony as Arthur Cochran, a depressed former Princeton music professor who stumbles upon a small town choir in need of some musical direction, and while he's not new to comedies, the show is a big leap from Whitford's most recent role on The Handmaid's Tale.

 "I really wanted to do a comedy," Whitford said at the TV Critics Association summer press tour, explaining that it was creator Jason Winer who attracted him to this particular show, as well as the focus on music.